Lot Tracking

 Editing and Deleting Lots

-Lots are read-only after creation.
-The Lots tab shows a lot's details but doesn't expose an edit or delete button — this preserves the audit trail so recalls and traceability stay reliable.
+Lots are read-only after creation — the Lot ID, source, and creation date can't be changed.
+But you can correct a lot's quantity (see Adjusting a Lot's Available Quantity above).
+There's no delete button — this preserves the audit trail so recalls and traceability stay reliable.

-• To "remove" a lot: Let the lot deplete naturally — when Qty hits zero, the lot moves to the Depleted status automatically.
+- To "remove" a lot: Let the lot deplete naturally — when Available Qty hits zero, the lot moves to the Depleted status automatically.
 Lots are never hard-deleted.

 Good to Know